usnistgov/FIPS201/_FIPS201/frontend.md

     be printed in the **Primary Identifier**, **Secondary Identifier** format.
 The entire full name SHOULD be printed on available lines of Zone 2F and either identifier could be wrapped.
 The wrapped identifier SHALL be indicated with "&gt;" character at the end of the line.
 The identifiers MAY be printed on separate lines if each fits on one line.
-Departments and agencies SHALL use the largest font size of 7&nbsp;to 10&nbsp;pt that allows the full name to be printed.
+Departments and agencies SHALL use the largest font size of 7&nbsp;pt to 10&nbsp;pt that allows the full name to be printed.
 The font size 7&nbsp;pt allows space for 3&nbsp;lines and SHALL only be used if the full name does not fit on two lines with font size 8&nbsp;pt.
 [Table 4-1](#table-4-1) provides examples of separate Primary and Secondary Identifier lines, single line with identifiers, wrapped full names, and full name in three